jhacken/GAND/README.md

 [This information will be added once the dataset has been published.]

+## Hugging Face

+[Upon acceptance of the GAND paper, the dataset will also be made available on Hugging Face.]

 ## How to cite this dataset

 [This information will be added once the dataset has been published.]